thillRobot/seam_detection/README.md

     -> synthetic data with clamps
     -> to be collected new scans

-- [x] collect new scan data from auboi10 and rplidar and/or lightware -> with extra objects and without
-    -> [ ] with clamps and without
-    -> consider collection 3D camera data general purpose research -> carefully consider design of experiments

-- [x] test icp registration from several tracked starting locations to avoid getting stuck in local minimum, compare scores of each result and lowest should be correct
-    -> first pass at this seems to work, four positions were tested and the correct position can be identified with the fitness score
-    -> code only works for ICP, not TEASER or TEASER_FPFH yet

 - [ ] test working data sets from recent scans with Overlap Predator, this is being tested in a different repo

     -> Overlap Predator demo was working fine at some point June 29, then the `sh scripts/download_data_weight.sh ` started failing to connect.
 I do not think this was on my end, but I an not sure.
 I can test that from the office if it still will not connect tomorrow.
 Hopefully, they did not kick me out.
 WOW!
 Just as I wrote this it finally started working so I guess it was magic or they are spying on me.